TonyReact/Anton-Antipov/README.md

 ## Project

 An application used to count days for workers working on the same project at the same time.
 Built with React, JavaScript, Node and SCSS.
+You can check the website through the link: https://sirma.surge.sh

 ## Installation and Setup Instructions